3F/Conari/Readme.md

 Conari is ready for .NET Core starting from 1.4.
 Even for [.NET Standard **2.0**](https://github.com/3F/Conari/issues/13) which does not cover unmanaged *EmitCalli* due to missing implementation for *System.Private.CoreLib.* Now this is another one of independent solution for everyone as https://github.com/3F/UnmanagedEmitCalli

-🍰 Open and Free
+🍰 **Open and Free**

+Open Source project; MIT License; *Fork!
+Star!
+Contribute!
+Share!
+Enjoy!*

-Conari is available for everyone from 2016 🎉 Open Source project; MIT License, Yes!
-Enjoy!
+Conari is available for everyone from 2016 🎉

 ## 🗸 License